 Avoid messy clean-ups.
 To avoid messy clean-ups, it is best that you have your dog wear washable dog diapers from Pet Parents®, as you'll never really know when they're going to have an accident.These dog diapers for bowel incontinence will prevent messes around your home.
 It is also best to have their bed, crate, carrier, and other places where they spend most of their time to be covered with Pet Parents® Pawtect® Pads for extra protection.
 Note: Just make sure you change their dog diaper every 3 to 4 hours or immediately when soiled to avoid skin infections and irritations.

 Always observe cleanliness.
 To avoid any further complications from your dog's complicated case of incontinence, see to it that you're able to clean your dog as much as possible.
 This will prevent any odor, infections, and irritation from adding to your dog's situation.

 Pet Parents® offers a variety of products needed by dogs who suffer from fecal incontinence.
-We have washable dog diapers and Pawtect® Washable Pads to prevent accidents.
+We have washable dog diapers for bowel incontinence.
+These fecal incontinence diapers work for small and large dogs, puppies to incontinent senior dogs.
+For extra protection over your floors and furniture, Pawtect® Pads prevent accidents and are easily machine washable.
 This will help you and your pup live happier lives as you will not have to stress about clean ups.